 - AKG C7 Reference Condenser Microphone

-The null points of hypercardioid are observed at a greater distance away from the microphone axis at 110 and 250-degrees.
-Important to note that with hypercardioid polar patterns, there is again a lobe at the rear of the microphone capsule at 180-degrees that is more sensitive than supercardioid microphones.
+The null points of hypercardioid are observed at a greater distance away from the microphone axis at 110 and 250 degrees.
+It’s important to note that with hypercardioid polar patterns, there is, again, a lobe at the rear of the microphone capsule at 180 degrees that is more sensitive than supercardioid microphones.

 When drawn in a diagram showing sensitivity around the microphone, hypercardioid is roughly a 3:1 ratio of bidirectional and omnidirectional combined together.